 Documentary, 53 min.

-En film av Fabien Greenberg & Bård Kjøge Rønning with support from NFI, Viken Filmsenter, NRK, Kulturrådet and VGTV
+En film av Fabien Greenberg & Bård Kjøge Rønning with support from NFI, Viken Filmsenter, NRK, Kulturrådet, VGTV and Bergesenstiftelsen.

 Axel Joachim Jensen was born in January 1960 in Oslo, Norway, being conceived nine months earlier aboard a sailing boat on the Aagean sea.
 His father, the infamous Norwegian writer Axel Jensen, left his mother Marianne for another woman during the spring of 1960.
 Briefly after, a new father figure enters into Little Axel´s life.